suffolklibraries/lgc/content/collections/events/east-of-england-event.md

     content:
       -
         type: text
         text: 'There will be case studies in the morning, a networking opportunity and then your choice of discussion groups in the afternoon.
-They have a great range of content confirmed from museums and organisations in Norwich, Great Yarmouth and St Albans and more coming. '
+There will be a great range of content confirmed from museums and organisations in Norwich, Great Yarmouth and St Albans and more coming. '
   -
     type: paragraph
     content:
       -
         type: text
         text: 'Attendees will also bring insights from many more places.
-They will be in touch to ask you to give your preferences for the afternoon discussion group once you have registered via Eventbrite. '
+The Migration Museum will be in touch to ask you to give your preferences for the afternoon discussion group once you have registered via Eventbrite. '
   -
     type: paragraph
     content:
       -
         type: text
         text: 'This event is open to all but most relevant for those working across the East of England.
-They understand that it may be a challenge to commit to this length of event online and appreciate that you might need to drop in and out during the day.'
+It is understood that it may be a challenge to commit to this length of event online and appreciate that you might need to drop in and out during the day.'
   -
     type: heading
     attrs: